- Safety and Health Topics

-- Surface Finishing Safe Work Practices Manual (PDF*).
-OSHA and National Association for Surface Finishing (NASF) Alliance, (2009, October).
+- Surface Finishing Safe Work Practices Manual.
+OSHA and National Association for Surface Finishing (NASF) Alliance, (October 2009).
 Provides practical information on industry recommended work practices to improve safety and health in metal surface finishing facilities.
 The purpose of these work practices is to identify potential hazards associated with metal finishing operations and the precautions that should be adopted for the safety and health of all personnel involved in these processes.

-- Felker Brothers Corporation, Marshfield (PDF).
-National Institute for Occupational Safety and Health (NIOSH) Health Hazard Evaluation (HHE) Report No. HETA 2003-0114-2924, (2004, January), Evaluation of worker exposures to chromium and other metals during manufacture of stainless steel products and fabricated piping systems.
+- Felker Brothers Corporation, Marshfield.
+National Institute for Occupational Safety and Health (NIOSH) Health Hazard Evaluation (HHE) Report No. HETA 2003-0114-2924, (January 2004), Evaluation of worker exposures to chromium and other metals during manufacture of stainless steel products and fabricated piping systems.

 Auto Body Repair

-Quick Card: Hexavalent Chromium - Automotive Collision Repair Industry (PDF*).
-OSHA and Coordinating Committee for Auto Repair (CCAR) Alliance, (2009, January).
+- Quick Card™: Hexavalent Chromium - Automotive Collision Repair Industry.
+OSHA and Coordinating Committee for Auto Repair (CCAR) Alliance, (January 2009).
 Provides employees in the automotive collision repair industry with precautions that must be taken when refinishing motor vehicle parts.

 - Control of Dusts From Sanding in Autobody Repair Shops.
-US Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 96-105.
+U.S. Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 96-105, (1996).

 - Control of Paint Overspray in Autobody Repair Shops.
-US Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 96-106.
+U.S. Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 96-106, (1996).

 - In-Depth Survey Report: Control Technology for Autobody Repair and Painting Shops at Team Chevrolet Colorado Springs, Colorado.
-US Department of Health and Human Services, National Institute for Occupational Safety and Health (NIOSH) Report ECTB 179-18a, (1993, December).
+U.S. Department of Health and Human Services, National Institute for Occupational Safety and Health (NIOSH) Report ECTB 179-18a, (December 1993).
 Evaluates the ability of three cross draft spray painting booths to control exposure to air contaminants, including chromium.

 For additional information on general safety and health concerns, see OSHA's Safety and Health Topics Page on: